 Blogging especially is a great way to build trust with patients before you even meet them.
 Of course, blogging isn’t easy and it just seems to keep getting more difficult.
 SEMrush’s 2021 survey found that articles with over 7,000 words get 4x the traffic and 43% more shares than articles of average length (900-1200 words).

 Still, blogging can drastically improve your online presence and increase your patient count.

 If you want to learn more, read our article on 5 Healthcare Blog Topics to Educate Patients.

 Video content is exploding of late.
 From the growth of YouTube to the growing use of video in blogs, video content is everywhere.
-In fact, it’s the primary form of media in most marketing strategies as of the end of 2019, according to data from Hubspot.
+In fact, according to HubSpot, video is the most commonly used form in content marketing surpassing blogs and infographics.

 Video connects with people on a level that blogging can’t compete with.
 So consider starting a medical YouTube channel to market your practice, or just put some videos up on your website to clarify FAQs for a start.

 According to data from a 2020 Wyzowl survey on the state of video marketing, 84% of people say a brand’s video has convinced them to buy a product or service.
 That’s a pretty impressive statistic that shows the power of this healthcare marketing idea.

 Taking advantage of stats like these by creating videos for your medical website, YouTube channel, or Facebook is a no-brainer for doctors looking to stand out from the crowd in a competitive industry.

 Don’t believe us?
 Just look at the success of Dr. Pimple Popper.
 Dr. Sandra Lee was just an ordinary dermatologist who thought putting up some videos on Youtube might help her draw in more clients.

 Today she has over 7.25 million subscribers on the platform and makes more from Youtube than she ever did as a dermatologist.